pavan1192/Gmail-Autoreply-Application/README.md

 # Features

-Node.js clusters support.
+1.Node.js clusters support.
-Checks for new emails in a given Gmail ID.
+2.Checks for new emails in a given Gmail ID.
 Sends replies to emails that have no prior replies.
 Adds a label to the email and moves the email to the label.
 This app checks above steps every 45 to 120 in b/w sec random time interval.